A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Models

 \subsubsection{Graph Neural Networks}

 Graph neural networks (GNNs)~\cite{scarselli2008graph} provide a powerful framework for learning representations from graph-structured data.
 GNNs operate through a message-passing mechanism, where each node updates its representation by aggregating information from its neighboring nodes and then combining these aggregated messages with its current representation.
 An illustration of the GNN architecture is presented in Fig.~\ref{fig:model_stru} (a).
 Consider a graph $G = (V, E)$, where $V$ is the set of nodes and $E$ is the set of edges.
 Each node $v \in V$ is associated with a feature vector $h'_v$.
-GNNs utilize the structure of the graph, along with these node features $h'_v$, to learn a representation vector for each node, $h_v$, or for the entire graph, $h_G$.
+GNNs utilize the structure of the graph along with these node features $h'_v$ to learn a representation vector for each node, $h_v$, or for the entire graph, $h_G$.
 Modern GNN architectures typically employ a neighborhood aggregation strategy, where a node’s representation is iteratively refined by aggregating the representations of its neighbors~\cite{xu2018powerful}.
 After $k$ iterations of aggregation, the node’s representation captures the structural information within its $k$-hop neighborhood.
 The $k$-th layer of a GNN is shown as: